fusion809/fusion809.github.io-old3/pages/about-me.md

 per chapter 6.10 of the manual failed as the compiler was malfunctioning.
 Also tried using ALFS with jhalfs-2.4 and that still failed due to kernel issues.
 The #lfs IRC channel was not really helpful people just said to try the manual way over and over (doing a clean start from the beginning the LFS guide) again until it magically works.
 I did manage to install Linux From Scratch with this effort starting on 6 October 2017 and ending 7 October 2017 and it finally booted fine, except one minor networking issue.

+## Distribution difficulty
+I have ranked the distributions I have tried by how challenging they are to set up and use on a scale from 0 to 5.
+0 are beginner-friendly distributions no more challenging to set up and use than Windows.
+I am unaware of any distribution that is exactly 0 on this scale.
+1 are beginner-friendly distributions that are usually as easy as Windows to install, but may be a little more challenging to use post-install for beginners.
+Ubuntu is an example of a distribution with a difficulty score of 1.
+2 have automated installers and may be as easy to set up as Windows, but post-installation they are significantly more challenging to use than Windows.
+Usually due to things like bugs, small repositories, poor out-of-the-box support for devices with proprietary drivers and/or difficult package management.
+3 have no automated installers, but have a simple installation process, are usually installed from the command-line.
+Initial system configuration post-install is done from the command-line.
+Package management is not too easy for beginners, but it also is not too complex.
+Alternatively some distributions may fit this category that have an installer but with very complicated package management.
+4 have no automated installer and a complicated installation process and are installed from the command-line.
+The package manager is complicated and builds from source by default.
+5 is Linux From Scratch (LFS).

+1 includes: Ubuntu and most of its derivatives like Linux Mint.
+Along with Chapeau, deepin, Korora, Manjaro Linux, Q4OS and Sabayon Linux.
+2 includes: CentOS, Debian, Fedora, Mageia, OpenMandriva, openSUSE and TrueOS.
+3 includes: Arch Linux, NixOS, Parabola GNU/Linux and Slackware Linux.
+It has an installer but its package management is complicated as it has no high-level package manager, by default, that is one that resolves dependencies, manages repositories and downloads packages automatically for you.
+Package managers that do this for you (e.g. slapt-get) is available, but it is not installed, by default, on Slackware.
+4 includes: Exherbo Linux, Funtoo Linux and Gentoo Linux.
+5 is mostly just LFS.

 ## Operating systems installed on my actual hard disk
 Of the operating systems listed before I have also installed the following nine on my PC, outside a VM and live session:
 {% capture my_capture %}